natesawant/procedural-generation/README.md

 This repository is an sandbox to investigate different methods of generating levels.

-## Cellular Automata Cave Generation
+## Simple Cellular Automata Cave Generation

 ### Algorithm